 Signs and symptoms of juvenile bunions include:

-Early detection and treatment are the keys to preventing juvenile bunions from worsening.
+Early detection and management are the keys to preventing juvenile bunions from worsening.
 Although the only solution to correct a bunion deformity is surgery, it is possible to prevent the big toe from deviating or “curving” further with non-surgical treatment.
-Besides, most painful bunions respond well to non-surgical treatment and do not often require surgery to relieve pain.
+Besides, most painful bunions respond well to non-surgical options and do not often require surgery to relieve pain.